nfiles/nfiles.github.io/content/projects/_index.md

 title: "projects"
 ---

-I have a few ongoing personal projects that will be detailed here
+Some personal projects that occasionally see updates.